Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

 First, the DLS is built up with all the required components and connectors.
 For the connectors, any type with a pitch of ~2.5 mm works, JST XH connectors are a good choice as they are pretty resistant aginst pull out and fairly compact.
 Alternatively, the wires _could_ be soldered directly to the DLS, skipping the use of connectores, however this is not recommended as it makes swapping any component a lot more work.

-`Step 1.0: Installing DLS headers`
+##### Step 1.0: Installing DLS headers

 This step is only required if you bought a DLS that does not have the headers installed yet.
-For this step, follow the step _Installing the Headers_ in [Adafruit's DLS manual](https://cdn-learn.adafruit.com/downloads/pdf/adafruit-data-logger-shield.pdf).
+For this step, follow the step `Installing the Headers` in [Adafruit's DLS manual](https://cdn-learn.adafruit.com/downloads/pdf/adafruit-data-logger-shield.pdf).

 ##### Step 1.1: Soldering the power and OPC connectors

 In this step, the 2 pin power connector and 6 pin connector for the OPC are soldered onto the DLS.

 First, position the power connector as shown in the image below in the holes labeled `Vin` and `GND`.
 If you're using JST XH connectors you might have to trim a little bit of the plastic housing to clear the tips of the headers on the outside.
-Do this _very carefully_ with a sharp hobby knife!
+Do this _very carefully_ with a sharp hobby knife.

 --TODO IMAGE_POWER_CONNECTOR_POSITION

 Once the header is positioned, solder it from the underside, ensuring that no two adjacent pins are shorted.

 Next, position the OPC connector as shown in the image below.
-Note that it is positioned so that the two pins towards the edge are on the rows labeled '5.0V' and 'GND'.
+Note that it is positioned so that the two pins towards the edge are on the rows labeled `5.0V` and `GND`.

 --TODO IMAGE_OPC_CONNECTOR_POSITION

 Again, solder this from the underside, ensuring that no two adjacent pins are shorted.

-`Step 1.2: Soldering the resistors`
+##### Step 1.2: Soldering the resistors

 In this step, the two resistors for the OPC voltage divider are soldered onto the DLS.

-First, take the VALUE_1 resistor and bend its legs so that it fits into the holes like shown in the image below.
+First, take the `VALUE_1` resistor and bend its legs so that it fits into the holes like shown in the image below.

 --TODO IMAGE_VALUE_1_RESISTOR_POSITION

 Once positioned correctly, solder the resistor from the underside and trim the legs.

-For the VALUE_2 resistor, position it as shown in the image below and repeat the same process as for the first resistor.
+For the `VALUE_2` resistor, position it as shown in the image below and repeat the same process as for the first resistor.

-`Step 1.3: Connecting everything`
+##### Step 1.3: Connecting everything

 With the connectors and resistors soldered, it is time to connect everything with short bits of wire.
 The general process for this is to cut an appropriate length of wire, strip the ends, pre-tin them and then solder the wire to the appropriate holes or pins.